stephenmcrowe/workshop-ws-04-19-css/README.md

 </button>
 ```
 This code creates a little hamburger menu to hold nav bar content upon collapse.
 Otherwise, collapsing the screen just makes the nav bar items look like they have disappeared.

+Refresh your local page, and try re-sizing the browser to see the mobile responsiveness in action!
+The creators of Bootstrap already did the work of implementing navigation items and re-sizing, saving you time (no more checkbox hack needed!).

 ### Give your webpage a welcome component.
 ```html